dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 #### SMS command types

   - KEY_VALUE_PARSER

-  - J2ME_PARSER
+    For aggregate data collection.

   - ALERT_PARSER
+	To send alert messages.

   - UNREGISTERED_PARSER
+    For disease surveillance case reporting.

   - TRACKED_ENTITY_REGISTRATION_PARSER
+    For tracker entity registration.

   - PROGRAM_STAGE_DATAENTRY_PARSER
+    Data collection for program stage. ( TEI is identified based on phoneNumner )

   - EVENT_REGISTRATION_PARSER
+    Registration of single event.
+This is used for event programs.

 #### SMS command types for Android

 These command types can be used by Android app for data submission through SMS when internet is unavailable.
+SMS is composed by android app.

   - AGGREGATE_DATASET
+	For aggregate data collection.

   - ENROLLMENT
+    For tracker entity registration.

   - TRACKER_EVENT
+	Event registration for tracker programs.

   - SIMPLE_EVENT
+    Event registration for event programs.

   - RELATIONSHIP
+    To create relationships.

   - DELETE
+	To delete event.

 ## Program Messages